 In September, 2007, the previous Prime Minister called in child psychologist Professor Tanya Byron to look things over.
 The Byron Review appeared in March, 2008.
 Byron put her finger on a number of important pulse points.
 When the Government and Opposition Parties endorsed her final reports this generated a huge new sense of energy.
 Byron had no axe to grind.
 She was not an insider.
 Byron commissioned original research, talked to everyone then spoke as she found.

 Byron’s findings remain hugely significant.
 Sadly they have also become a sort of monument, a high water mark.
 Cosmetic changes which she recommended were made.
 The creation of UKCCIS is a continuation of the old Task Force by another name only slightly restructured.
-But few of the major recommendations have been implemented, recommendations that would have moved things on.
+But few of the major recommendations have been implemented.
 We’re not even close.

 However, we have to acknowledge that part of the problem with Byron was simply one of timing.
 The good Professor came along when the last Government’s political authority was rapidly ebbing away as demoralisation set in among Ministers faced with the certainty of approaching electoral defeat.